Web-commited/Project-Barebone/README.md

 ### Day 4

-backend jwt& local authentication: successfully implemented: if the hashed password input is the same as in the database, then return a jwt, otherwise nothing.
+Backend jwt& local authentication: successfully implemented: if the hashed password input is the same as in the database, then return a jwt, otherwise nothing.

 ### Day 5